vacary/flowsinnetworks/network_viz/network_viz/docs/project/source/installing.rst

 ~$ network_viz.py -h

-you will be able to see the script usage information, at any location.
+must be displayed the script usage information, at any location.